Tblue/mkttf/README.md

 from another suitable font -- i. e. falling back to another font will not work, and those characters will not be displayed correctly.
-This of course is an issue if you actually need those Hiragana characters to display correctly, so you cannot use this "hack" in that case.
+This of course is an issue if you actually need those Hiragana characters to display correctly, so you cannot use this `mkttf` feature in that case.